isc-projects/isc-dnssec-guide/src/recipes_inline-signing.rst

-.. _recipes-inline-signing:
+.. _recipes-dnssec-signing:

-Inline Signing Recipes
+DNSSEC Signing Recipes
 ======================

-There are two recipes here, the first shows an example of using inline signing on the primary server, which is what we have covered in this guide thus far; the second example shows how to setup a "bump in the wire" between the hidden primary and the secondary servers to seamlessly sign the zone on the fly.
+There are two recipes here, the first shows an example of using DNSSEC signing on the primary server, which is what we have covered in this guide thus far; the second example shows how to setup a "bump in the wire" between the hidden primary and the secondary servers to seamlessly sign the zone on the fly.

-.. _recipes-inline-signing-primary:
+.. _recipes-dnssec-signing-primary:

-Master Server Inline Signing Recipe
+Master Server DNSSEC Signing Recipe
 -----------------------------------

-In this recipe, our servers are illustrated as shown in `figure_title <#inline-signing-1>`__: we have a primary server 192.168.1.1 and three secondary servers (192.168.1.2, 192.168.1.3, and 192.168.1.4) that receive zone transfers.
-In order to get the zone signed, we need to reconfigure the primary server, Once reconfigured, a signed version of the zone is generated on the fly by inline-signing, and zone transfers will take care of synchronizing the signed zone data to all secondary name servers, without configuration or software changes on them.
+In this recipe, our servers are illustrated as shown in `figure_title <#dnssec-signing-1>`__: we have a primary server 192.168.1.1 and three secondary servers (192.168.1.2, 192.168.1.3, and 192.168.1.4) that receive zone transfers.
+In order to get the zone signed, we need to reconfigure the primary server, Once reconfigured, a signed version of the zone is generated on the fly, and zone transfers will take care of synchronizing the signed zone data to all secondary name servers, without configuration or software changes on them.

 .. figure:: ../img/dnssec-inline-signing-1.png
-   :alt: Inline Signing Recipe #1
+   :alt: DNSSEC Signing Recipe #1
-   :name: inline-signing-1
+   :name: dnssec-signing-1
    :width: 80.0%

-   Inline Signing Recipe #1
+   DNSSEC Signing Recipe #1

 Using the method described in
 `??? <#easy-start-guide-for-authoritative-servers>`__, we just need to